boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Buttons.md

 ## Examples

-For complete examples of our buttons in action along with schema and API information, see the [button component](https://bolt-design-system.com/pattern-lab/?p=viewall-components-button) and [button group component](https://bolt-design-system.com/pattern-lab/?p=viewall-components-buttons-group) documentation in Pattern Lab.
 Below are some examples of common use cases for buttons.

 ### Buttons in bands